ria-ahyoung/medium-trends-daily/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/docker/recommended target="_blank" rel="noopener noreferrer">Docker</a></h1>
 <h3>1.
-9 Best Practices for Python Enterprise Application Development - <a href="https://medium.com/top-python-libraries/9-best-practices-for-python-enterprise-application-development-f004c9074e14" target="_blank" rel="noopener noreferrer">link</a></h3>
+How do I pass environment variables to Docker containers? - <a href="https://medium.com/@haroldfinch01/how-do-i-pass-environment-variables-to-docker-containers-202fe4608865" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Meng Li`**
+✍️ **posted by `Harold Finch`**

-<blockquote>Learn best practices for Python enterprise application development, including managing dependencies, logging, unit testing, asynchronous…</blockquote>
+<blockquote>To pass environment variables to Docker containers, there are several methods you can use.
+Here are the most common approaches:</blockquote>

 <h3>2.
 Container Security Scanning - <a href="https://medium.com/itnext/container-security-scanning-f16b438db58d" target="_blank" rel="noopener noreferrer">link</a></h3>